gardener/landscaper/docs/technical/installation_controller.md

 of subobjects, but also the imports.
 Therefore, the phase becomes `Failed` if spec or imports have changed.
 A change of the spec can be detected by comparing generation and observed generation.
 A change of the imports can be detected by comparing their hashes.
 (During the `Init` phase, a hash of all imports was stored in the status.)
+If an installation has failed, because its spec or imports were changed, a reconcile annotation can be added to the root installation to start a new reconcile job.
+The new reconcile job will take the changed spec and imports into account.

 A structure is created that contains the exports of all subobjects, as well as the imports.
 Based on these data, the export execution of the blueprint and afterwards the export data mapping of the installation